lineality/split_csv_python_script/README.md

 MY_FILE.csv_original
 ```

-This can be run as a python script or in a python notebook.
+This tool can be run as a python script or in a python notebook.